-In a section on the Konami's website simply called "Celebrity Comments on the E3 trailer," Konami and Kojima included quotes from several big names in Hollywood.
+In a section on the game’s website simply called “Celebrity Comments on the E3 trailer”, Konami and Kojima included quotes from several big names in Hollywood.

-Nicolas Winding Refn, the director of Drive, was very impressed, writing: "Watching the trailers for MGSV makes you wonder if the spirits of Dostoyevsky, Stanley Kubrick and Caravaggio entered Hideo Kojima's body because, using the art of gaming as his canvas, he boldly goes where no one has gone before."
+According to IGN, Nicolas Winding Refn, the director of Drive, Bronson and Only God Forgives, was very impressed, writing: “Watching the trailers for MGSV makes you wonder if the spirits of Dostoyevsky, Stanley Kubrick and Caravaggio entered Hideo Kojima’s body because, using the art of gaming as his canvas, he boldly goes where no one has gone before.”

-Guillermo del Toro (Pacific Rim) wrote: "Kojima-San remains a massive inspiration for me and Metal Gear continues to deliver the edgy, vital, jaw-dropping world and feel that we have come to expect but it pushes the envelope every single time.
+Guillermo del Toro, director of films such as Pan’s Labyrinth and the more recent Pacific Rim (which, as noted by TheCelebrityCafe , has recently had a sequel announced), wrote: “Kojima-San remains a massive inspiration for me and Metal Gear continues to deliver the edgy, vital, jaw-dropping world and feel that we have come to expect but it pushes the envelope every single time.
 It is a window into the future of the medium and its breathless narrative and artistic expansion.
-Amazing!"
+Amazing!”

 Finally, actor Norman Reedus of The Walking Dead and The Boondock Saints, bluntly exclaimed, “Wow!
 That is AMAZING!
 So beautiful … So well done.
 You guys created such an incredible piece of art.”